 Note – Ensure that your installation files of Windows 10 exists in the C: drive otherwise Navigate to the drive where it is present and then follow the path to reach the DataStore.

-Step 3 – The opened DataStore folder will showcase several files like you can see in the below-embedded image.
+Step 3 – The opened DataStore folder will showcase several files as you can see in the below-embedded image.

 Step 4 – Now, select all the files and Delete them and as you are attempting to get the fresh scores, it is safe to remove them, as these files carry old system scores.